xrdocs/ncs5500/_tutorials/srv6-transport-on-ncs-part-1.md

 ### Configuring and Verifying ISIS for reachability

 ISIS is used as IGP for the sample topology.
-The follwoing table summerizes the ISIS NET and member interfaces for all the nodes
+The following table summarizes the ISIS NET and member interfaces for all the nodes

 | Node | net id               | member interfaces    |
 |------|----------------------|----------------------|